dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

+SECOUND:

+This iteration has been made through modifying the example fence 3.
+First I want to design the top layer which is meant to represent a wave like motion through using randomness.

+FIRST:

 This sketch has been developed from one of my iterations in PS3.
 I used shades of blue on a grey background for one of my wallpaper designs.
 It reminded me of a water molecule, this sketch has been developed from that concept to create four layers which will you will be